Deir Hajla: Ottoman period

-In 1522 it was inhabited by monks of the Order of St. Basil, a time when the Latins knew it as the convent of Saint Jerome.
+In 1522 the site was inhabited by monks of the Order of St Basil, a time when the Latins knew it as the convent of Saint Jerome.
 The monks' presence was possibly only temporary, since at the end of the 15th century and in the first half of the 17th it was in ruins and abandoned.
 The monastery, after being rebuilt in 1588, was destroyed almost a century and a half later.

-1873-75 description
+Crusader ruins in 1870s description

 The PEF's Survey of Western Palestine (SWP) visited Kusr Hajlah in 1873 and 1875, and described it:

 "An important ruin of a mediaeval monastery.
 The ruin included a large chapel, a second smaller to the south, and a third in the vaults below.
 The whole is surrounded by a wall, which remains almost perfect on three sides, but is destroyed on the north.
 The total measure north and south is 125 feet, and east and west 163 feet.
 There is a projecting tower on the south and west walls, and smaller towers on the north and east.
 The tower on the south projects 9 feet, and was 17 feet wide; that on the west is 14 feet by 35 feet.